anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Things that were hard to bear are sweet to remember.
+Quote: The only real valuable thing is intuition.

-By: Seneca the Younger
+By: Albert Einstein